RMI/etoolbox/README.rst

    * arrays - pandas and numpy comparison aids.
    * match - helpers for Python's ``match`` syntax.
-   * pudl - tools for interacting with
+   * pudl - tools for reading data from PUDL

 Installation
 =======================================================================================